jondot/awesome-beginners/README.md

 * Where do you start as a mentor?
 * What's the first programming language they should learn that would not scare them off?
-* How should they interface with the language? an editor?
+* How should they interface with the language? a visual editor?
 IDE?
 * Should they even start with a programming language?
 * How to keep everything fun?